ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-08-04-a-dispatch-amid-the-dog-days-of-summer.md

 Already this month, I spent a lovely morning hiking in the San Pasqual Valley and wrote [a brief trip report]({% link _fieldnotes/2025-08-04-a-hike-through-san-pasqual-valley.md %}) (with photos!).

-Lastly, I've been spending time with [a playlist I created a few years ago called *Songs of Lament and Hope*]({% link _playlists/songs-of-lament-and-hope.md %}).
+I've been spending time with [a playlist I created a few years ago called *Songs of Lament and Hope*]({% link _playlists/songs-of-lament-and-hope.md %}).
 It's for anyone who is grieving, hurting, or suffering.
 The songs make space for both lament and hope in our faithful Savior, Jesus Christ.

+Lastly, I have a few reflections and articles in the hopper and hope to publish them here in the near future.
+Stay tuned!

 ---